-The Amaranthus genus has more than 75 annual and perennial species that easily cross-breed and hybridize.
-Flowering from July to September, the plant is beloved by many gardeners for its bright red, purple or gold drooping flowers and for its iconic red or pale green foliage.
+The Amaranthus genus has at least 60 annual and perennial species that easily cross-breed and hybridize.
+Flowering in mid-to-late summer, the plant is beloved by many gardeners for its bright red, purple, or gold drooping flowers and for its iconic red or pale green foliage.
 This self-fertile species is monoecious, meaning its individual flowers are either male or female while both sexes can be found on a single plant, and it is pollinated by the wind.
-Seeds ripen from August to September.

 Welcome love-lies-bleeding to garden beds or borders to add a distinct, eye-catching aesthetic.
 Since it is an especially large annual, it may require staking.
 If there is no space for love-lies-bleeding in the ground, plant it in containers or hanging baskets.
 Flowers will attract butterflies and other pollinators.